 The priorities within this Strategy have been shaped and informed by listening to the people of Torbay, and by looking at our data and sharing our experiences.
 They reflect our common aim of shifting our effort towards prevention, early intervention and self-care and our common vision of a local health and wellbeing system where people are empowered and enabled to take greater control of their lives utilising the many assets we have in our communities.
 The priorities recognise that we must ensure children and young people grow up in environments where they are safe and that enable them to become healthy, happy and aspiring adults.
-Importantly they identify the pivotal importance of mental wellbeing to health.
+Importantly they identify the pivotal importance of mental wellbeing to health, especially in our young people, and the importance of our environments and communities to health.
 Finally they acknowledge the wellbeing aspirations of adults as they age.